FeatureCloud/app-template/engine/README.md

  (More information on [here](#secure-multi-party-computation-smpc)).

 #### Communicating data to the coordinator: `send_data_to_coordinator`
-To Communicate data with coordinator, FC app-developers can use this method.
+Developers can use `send_data_to_coordinator` this method to Communicate data with the coordinator.
-It provides data for the FC Controller to deliver the data.
-And if it is called by the coordinator, data will be directly appended to its list of incoming data.
+It provides the data for the FC Controller to be delivered to the coordinator.
+And if the coordinator calls it, data will be directly appended to its list of incoming data.
 Developers should decide whether they want to employ SMPC for securing the aggregation or not by setting `use_smpc` flag.

 #### Broadcasting data: `broadcast_data`
-This should be only called for the coordinator to broadcasts data to all clients.
+This should only be called for the coordinator to broadcasts data to all clients.

 ### Other methods

 #### Registering a specific transition for state: `register_transition`
-Developers should call this method to register a transition for the state by determining the name of `target` state, `role` tuple of transitions, and a post-fix name for generate the name of the transition.
+Developers should call this method to register a transition for the state by determining the name of `target` state, `role` tuple of transitions, and a postfix name for generating the name of the transition.
-In case of not providing the postfix, name of the target state will be used.
+In case of not providing the postfix, the name of the target state will be used.
 For naming the transitions, we conventionally use `name of source state`_`name of target state`.
 In `AppState.register`, `register_transition` of the states will be called to verify and add all possible transitions.

 #### Updating local app status: `update`
-Updates the status of the instance app for front-end application. it can be called by any of clients to report client's state.
+Updates the status of the instance app for the front-end application.
+It can be called by any of the clients to report the client's state.
 - message: messaging any specifics about state or app.
 - progress: quantifies the approximate progress of the application.
 - state: message that describes actual/general state of the app.

 ## Registering states to the app: `app_state`
-Once FC app-developers want to integrate their newly defined states into the app, they can use `app_state`.
-FeatureCloud app will always be instantiated in `FeatureCloud.engine` package to be used by different modules.
-Each state should be defined for at least one of participant or coordinator roles.
-In case states require any specific arguments, it should be sent by the `app_state` function.
+Once FC app developers want to integrate their newly defined states, they can use `app_state`.
+FeatureCloud app will always be instantiated in the `FeatureCloud.engine` package to be used by different modules.
+Each state should be defined for at least one participant or coordinator role.
+In case states require any specific arguments, they should be sent by the `app_state` function.
-For instance, to register the `initial` state with the constant role of `BOTH` and `app_name` as a state specific argument, we can use `app_state` as follows:
+For instance, to register the `initial` state with the constant role of `BOTH` and `app_name` as a state-specific argument, we can use `app_state` as follows:

 ```angular2html